Co-Leader and CEO

 I graduated Phi Beta Kappa from the University of Rochester and have MBA from Kellogg School of Management.
 In spring 2019 I'll earn a second masters degree in Predictive Analytics from Northwestern.

 I live with my wife and four children in Michigan City, Indiana.
 It's an unlikely but heavenly spot; come visit and see.
-I'm most fulfilled when I stimulate my heart and mind in a variety of ways, so I passionately pursue a variety of hobbies from windsurfing to planted aquariums to comic books to music composition.
+I'm most fulfilled when I stimulate my heart and mind in a variety of ways, so I passionately pursue a variety of hobbies from windsurfing to weightlifting to planted aquariums to comic books.
 I love water in all forms and you'll find my in front of Big Water every chance I get.
-And I'm grateful that music plays a big part in my life – you can hear some of my latest compositions in Plenty's videos and meditations.
+And I'm grateful that music continues to play a big part in my life – you can hear some of my latest compositions in Plenty's videos and meditations.

 It could be that you have nothing to offer — no skills, no talent, no prospects, and all of the doubts you harbor about yourself are pretty much true.